previsionio/prevision-python/docs/source/getting_started.rst

 .. code-block:: python

     usecase_version = pio.Supervised.from_id('<a usecase id>')
-    # usecase_version now has all the same methods as a usecase_version created directly from a file or a dataframe
+    # Usecase_version now has all the same methods as a usecase_version
+    # created directly from a file or a dataframe
     usecase_version.print_info()

 Stopping and deleting